-Holy Cross' scholarship program is primarily need-based, although a limited number of merit-based awards are available to students who qualify.
+Holy Cross institutional funding is primarily need-based, although a limited number of merit-based scholarships are available to students who qualify.

-- Tuition Scholarships: These are merit-based awards offered at the point of admission, with student eligibility determined by the Admissions Office:
+- Tuition Scholarships: These are merit-based scholarships offered at the point of admission, with student eligibility determined by the Admissions Office:

-- The Brooks Scholarship is a full tuition scholarship awarded to a major in the music department.
+- The Bean Scholarship is a full tuition scholarship offered to a major in the classics department.

-- The Bean Scholarship is a full tuition scholarship awarded to a major in the classics department.
+- The Fitzgerald Scholarship is a full tuition scholarship offered to a major in the classics department.

 - Supplemental Educational Opportunity Grants (SEOG): SEOG is a federal grant program for students who, according to federal need analysis, are determined to exhibit exceptional financial need.
 Holy Cross is granted a limited amount of funding from this program and priority SEOG eligibility is given to Federal Pell Grant recipients.